Max Howard

-He lives in Los Angeles, and runs two independent film companies, Melwood Pictures, and the Max Howard Consulting Group.
-The group offers the inside track on animation feature production.
+Howard lives in Los Angeles, and runs two independent film companies, Melwood Pictures, and the Max Howard Consulting Group.
 Howard has been honoured with a Doctorate of Arts degree from Teesside University in the United Kingdom in recognition for his services to the animation industry.
 He is also the Chancellor of Middlesbrough Children's University.

-In 2015 Max started working In China on a regular basis for the DeTao Group, where he runs Melwood Pictures at DeTao, and is developing features based on Chinese content.
+In 2015 Howard started working In China on a regular basis for the DeTao Group, where he runs Melwood Pictures at DeTao, and is developing features based on Chinese content.